Wondering How To Grow Plants from Cuttings? Following these expert tips will help you in rooting them successfully!

 Best Time to Take Cuttings

-You can not take cuttings from plants at any time of the year and expect them to grow.
-Timing is different for every plant, and if you want cuttings to root faster, you have to snip them at the right time.
-Some cuttings might grow roots in summer, while few in late springs.
-So, you must have thorough knowledge about the best time for planting cuttings for the selected plant you want to grow.
+You can not take just cuttings from plants at any time of the year and expect them to grow.
+Timing is different for every plant, and it also depends on the climate.
+So, if you want cuttings to root faster, you have to snip them at the right time.
+Some cuttings might grow roots in summer, while few in late spring.
+So, you must acquire a thorough knowledge about the best time for planting cuttings for the selected plant you wish to multiply.

 Preparing the Container